 A vapor control device that achieves at least 95 percent vapor control efficiency of total emissions and does not generate more than 15 parts per million volume (ppmv) NOx when measured at 3 percent oxygen and does not require the use of supplemental fuel gas, other than gas required for a pilot burner, to operate.

+Beginning <the later of April 1, 2024 or the effective date – OAL to insert>, the owner or operator shall comply with all requirements for vapor collection systems and vapor control devices in Appendix E. Owners or operators who controlled emissions as a result of the requirements of this subarticle with the use of a vapor collection system or vapor control device as specified in section 95671 prior to <the later of April 1, 2024 or the effective date – OAL to insert> shall also comply with all applicable requirements in Appendix E beginning <the later of April 1, 2024 or the effective date – OAL to insert>.

-If the collected vapors cannot be controlled as specified in sections 95671(b) through (d) of this subarticle, the equipment subject to the vapor collection and control requirements specified in this subarticle may not be used or installed and must be removed from service by January 1, 2019, and circulation tanks may not be used and must be removed from service by January 1, 2020.
+If the collected vapors cannot be controlled as specified in sections 95671(b) through (e) of this subarticle, the equipment subject to the vapor collection and control requirements specified in this subarticle shall not be used or installed and shall be removed from service within 180 days of conducting testing indicating that vapors shall be controlled.

-Vapor collection systems and control devices are allowed to be taken out of service for up to 30 calendar days per calendar year for performing maintenance.
+Vapor collection systems and control devices are allowed to be taken out of service for up to 14 calendar days per calendar year for performing maintenance.

-A time extension to perform maintenance not to exceed 14 calendar days per calendar year may be granted by the ARB Executive Officer.
+A time extension to perform maintenance not to exceed 14 calendar days per calendar year may be requested by the owner or operator by submitting a request to the CARB Executive Officer before the initial 14 calendar day limit is exceeded, which shall include the number of additional maintenance days requested for the calendar year and justification for necessity of the additional maintenance, including why the number of days requested are necessary to perform that maintenance.

+The CARB Executive Officer shall approve or deny the request within 5 calendar days based on their best engineering judgment of whether the owner or operator has demonstrated that the additional maintenance is necessary and that the additional number of days requested are necessary to perform that maintenance.

+Requests shall be submitted by e-mail with the subject line "Vapor Collection System Maintenance Extension" to oilandgas@arb.ca.gov.

+The owner or operator shall notify the CARB Executive Officer within 3 calendar days after the maintenance has been completed and the equipment is returned to service as described in section 95673(a)(21).

-The owner or operator is responsible for maintaining a record of the number of calendar days per calendar year that the vapor collection system or vapor control device is out of service and shall provide a record of such activity at the request of the ARB Executive Officer.
+The owner or operator is responsible for maintaining a record of the number of calendar days per calendar year that the vapor collection system or vapor control device is out of service and shall provide a record of such activity at the request of the CARB Executive Officer.

-If an alternate vapor control device compliant with this section is installed prior to conducting maintenance and the vapor collection and control system continues to collect and control vapors during the maintenance operation consistent with the applicable standards specified in section 95671, the event does not count towards the 30 calendar day limit.
+If an alternate vapor control device compliant with this section is installed prior to conducting maintenance and the vapor collection and control system continues to collect and control vapors during the maintenance operation consistent with the applicable standards specified in section 95671, the event does not count towards the 14 calendar day limit.